madetech/learn/tutorials/01-Command-Line/README.md

 # 1.2 Working with files

-Navigate into the "Text Files" directory.
+Navigate into the "Text Files" directory and run the `./generate.sh` script to generate files for this exercise

 Create another copy of "More Text" and call it "Learn to code".